Sumeetbeginner/Extalks/0planning/features.md

 <!-- 36.
 Navbar Functionality -->

 <!-- 37.
 Feed API to get Feed only 3 posts per api call line by line if counter exceeds number of posts return Nothing and sort by particular order -->

+38. Frontend and Backend of Feed Posts and show post

+39. Style the Feed and Responsive